By Niccolò Tabanelli

 If this were a video clip I would ask Lauer to play his “Ctron E” in the background.
 Or anything from Aphex Twin or Autechre.
 I do think music is important.
 I listen to a lot of podcasts and techno in the studio.
 Really helps me zone out and focus on the work.

-interview by Niccolò Tabanelli
+By Niccolò Tabanelli